DeadLeavez/Leaves-ShinyAirdropGuns/readme.md

 - Update to 3.10.0
 - item IDs have changed, and they can be found in the ``ids.jsonc`` file in the ``config`` directory.
 They will be generated on the fly if missing.
 - Weapon groups can have weighting (technically not new, but wasn't mention.) useful if you want to do things like "rarity tiers"
+- Ensure that guns don't get invalid properties that might be present in the config.
+Edge case.

 ### TODO
 - Make the quest thing not crash if quests have fucked up data.